zhangtia/learning-jdbc/README.md

 Code written and compiled on Intellij IDEA using Java

-For the Java files, I worked on a database that contained two tables
+For the Java files, I worked on a database that contained a table as followed

 Table 1: New
 - kills (int) [Auto-incrementing Index]